grommunio/grommunio-web/plugins/smime/README.md

 * php-openssl
 * php-curl

-## Tests

-Run the basic unit tests. (requires libfaketime)

-	make test

-Coverage is located in htmlcov or can be viewed using

-	make open-coverage

-## Linting

-S/MIME uses eslint, simply run the following command for linting.

-	make lint

 ## S/MIME Certificate Storage

 S/MIME Certificate private/public are stored in the users store in the root folder in the associated messages.